man27382210/tutorial-graphql/docs/play/apollo/README.md

 })
 ```

-`apollo-client` create `client` object which has params cache and link.
+`apollo-client` create `client` object which has parameters for assign cache and link object.

 - react-apollo